mikegomezg/nextla_astro/README.md

-# Nextla Blog
+# Nextla Project

-A personal blog and documentation site exploring the intersection of Mesoamerican design principles and modern software development, with a focus on attention management in digital spaces.

-## Project Purpose

-This blog serves as both a creative exploration and technical showcase, blending ancient wisdom with contemporary interface design.
-The site demonstrates how historical design principles can inform more mindful and focused digital experiences.
+This blog serves as both a technical demonstration and creative narrative exploration, bridging ServiceNow's software asset management capabilities with the fictional world of Mirador.
+The site demonstrates how abstract technical concepts can be made more accessible and engaging through creative storytelling.

 Key themes explored in this project:

+- Integration of technical documentation with narrative storytelling
+- Visualization of software asset management concepts through metaphor
-- Application of Mesoamerican visual language to modern UI design
+- Application of Mesoamerican design principles to modern interfaces
-- Attention management techniques in digital interfaces
-- Narrative integration with technical documentation
-- Cultural references as metaphors for modern challenges
+- Exploration of attention economics through both technical and creative lenses
+- Dual pathways for technical and narrative exploration

 ## Technical Foundation

-The site is built with:
+The platform is built with:

-- Astro framework for performance and flexibility
+- Astro framework for performance and component-based architecture
-- Tailwind CSS for styling with a custom color system
+- Tailwind CSS with a custom color system inspired by Mesoamerican pigments
-- Component-based architecture for maintainability
-- Markdown content management for documentation and blog posts
+- ServiceNow data models and visualizations
+- Parallel content structures that connect technical concepts to narrative elements

+## Conceptual Framework

+Nextla bridges the technical world of software asset management with the narrative world of Mirador through these core concepts:

+- **Capabilities**: Specialized technologies that power city infrastructure, mapped to software assets
+- **City-States**: Competing urban enclaves that license capabilities, mapped to organizational entities
+- **Entitlements**: Formal licensing arrangements between cities, mapped to software licenses
+- **Reconciliation**: The process of balancing capability usage with entitlements, mapped to compliance
+- **Manifestations**: Visual indicators of imbalance (feathers, glitches), mapped to compliance issues

 ## Design Philosophy

-Nextla's design language draws from Mesoamerican aesthetic principles:
+The design language draws from Mesoamerican aesthetic principles while serving the dual technical/narrative purpose:

-- Geometric patterns with precise mathematical relationships
+- Geometric patterns with precise mathematical relationships that highlight system structures
-- Layered complexity that reveals meaning progressively
+- Layered complexity that reveals meaning progressively as users explore concepts
-- Meaningful symbolism rather than decorative abstraction
+- Meaningful symbolism that connects visual elements to conceptual frameworks
-- High-contrast color palette inspired by natural pigments

-The site deliberately uses a darker color scheme dominated by deep navy (#1A237E), accented with earthy red (#A63D2F) and jade green (#2E6E4E) against cream (#F5F5F5) text to create an immersive, focused reading experience.
+- Circuit-feather imagery that bridges technological and organic elements

+The platform uses a purposeful color system:

+- Deep navy (#1A237E): Primary interface elements and technical documentation
+- Jade green (#2E6E4E): Growth, balance, compliance, and harmony indicators
+- Earthy red (#A63D2F): Attention, alerts, imbalances, and narrative elements
+- Neutral tones: Supporting structure and textual elements

 ## Content Structure

-The site includes several interconnected sections:
+The site includes parallel pathways through interconnected content:

-- **Blog**: Personal reflections on development progress and design decisions
-- **Documentation**: Technical implementation details and component examples
-- **About**: Project philosophy and background context
+- **Hero Landing Page**: Explains the project vision, the world of Mirador, its competing city-states, and Silas Hale's journey as a Nextla Collector
+- **Technical Documentation**: Software asset management concepts, ServiceNow implementation details, and compliance frameworks
-- **Story**: Narrative elements that connect technical concepts to broader themes
+- **Visualizations**: Interactive components that bridge technical concepts and narrative elements

-## Getting Started
+- **Implementation Guides**: Practical application of the conceptual framework to ServiceNow

-### Development
+## Development

 ```bash
 # Install dependencies